jimhigson/oboe.js/writing/main/4b_Application_and_Reflection.md

 As discussed in section ???, Sax is difficult to program and not widely used.

-First way to identify an interesting thing is by its location in the document.
-In the absense of node typing beyond the categorisation as objects, arrays and various primative types, the key immediately mapping to the object is often taken as a lose concept of the type of the object.
-Quite fortunately, rather than because of a well considered object design, this tends to play well with automatically marshaling of domain objects expressed in a Java-style OO language because there is a stong tendency for field names -- and by extension, 'get' methods -- to be named after the *type* of the field, the name of the type also serving as a rough summary of the relationship between two objects.
-See figure \ref{marshallTypeFig} below.

-![UML class diagram showing a person class in relationship with an address class.
-In implementation as Java the 'hasAddress' relationship would typically be reified as a getAddress method.
-This co-incidence of object type and the name of the field referring to the type lends itself well to the tendency for the immediate key before an object to be taken as the type when Java models are marshaled into json
-\label{marshallTypeFig}](images/marshall)

-By sensible convention, even in a serialisation format with only a loose definition of lists, lists contain only items of the same type.
-This gives way to a sister convention, that for lists of items, the key immediately linking to the

 Essentially two ways to identify an interesting node - by location (covered by existing jsonpath)